Contact me to discuss how I can help

 So what is peri or post menopause?
 Peri menopause can start 10 or 15 years before your menopause (12 months since your last period).
 The average age of menopause is 51 which means you could be experiencing symptoms from your late 30's.
 Once you transition into post menopause, symptoms for some will ease, however many women continue to have problems into their 60's and beyond.
 Our lifestyle, what we eat and drink and how we move, relax and sleep have a huge impact on our hormonal health.

 I can help you take back control by improving your movement, nutrition, stress levels and sleep.
 I can educate you about the alternative and medicinal therapies available including HRT.

 Understanding why you feel the way you do and what treatments are available enables YOU to make decisions about the best treatment for YOU.

 This group sessions explains what peri and post menopause is, what the symptoms are and what treatments are available.
 We also discuss other women's health issues that occur at midlife.
 This session is available face to face in Upminster or via zoom.

 Regular small group sessions costs £15 per person.

 Midlife Balance Online Group

 We have a lovely group of ladies in our online support group, it's a safe place to ask advice or share issues.
-We have a monthly walk to get together and have a chat, we always include a refreshment stop on route.
-This group and walks are free, message me to be added.
+This group and is free, message me to be added.

 Midlife Balance 1-2-1 or small group